Clan Barclay: 17th century

 In the seventeenth century one branch of the Clan Barclay established themselves at Urie, near Stonehaven in Kincardineshire.
 Colonel David Barclay, the first Laird of Urie, was a soldier of fortune who fought for Gustavus Adolphus of Sweden.
 David Barclay attained the rank of major and returned to Scotland when the civil war broke out.
 During the civil war in Scotland he commanded a regiment of horse fighting for the king.
 He retired in 1647 but after the Restoration (1660) he was imprisoned in Edinburgh Castle on a charge of hostility to the government but was later released.
 While in prison he was converted into a Quaker by the Laird of Swinton who was also a prisoner.
 His son, Robert Barclay, was also a Quaker and published An Apology for the true Christian Divinity as the same is held forth and preached by the people called in scorn Quakers in 1675.
 Robert Barclay's second son, David Barclay, founded Barclays Bank.

 Another branch of the Clan Barclay, the Barons of Towie, were involved in shipping trade in the 17th century between Scotland and Scandinavia, and the lands around the Baltic.
 In 1621 Sir Patrick Barclay, the seventeenth Baron of Towie, signed a letter of safe conduct for John and Peter Barclay, both merchants in the town of Banff, Aberdeenshire because they wished to settle in Rostock in Mecklenburg.

 Napoleonic wars

-Five generations after Peter Barclay, his descendent the Russian Field Marshal Prince Michael Andreas Barclay de Tolly was born, in 1761.
+Five generations after Peter Barclay, his descendant the Russian Field Marshal Prince Michael Andreas Barclay de Tolly was born, in 1761.
 He was made Minister of War in 1810 and two years later was given command of the Russian armies who were fighting against Napoleon's invasion in 1812 and in the War of the Sixth Coalition.
 The appointment of a Scottish commander-in-chief was resented by the nobles of Russia, however his capabilities were respected.
 He was created a prince by the Tsar and his memory is still honored in Russia where his portrait hangs in the Hermitage Museum in Saint Petersburg.
 He died in 1818.